strangerstudios/pmpro-wp-affiliate-platform/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-wp-affiliate-platform/issues

 == Changelog ==
+= 1.7 =
+* Merged in updates from the WP Affiliate Platform version of this addon v1.6
+* Now has support for PayPal Standard and 2Checkout.
+* Better handling of recurring orders.

 = .3.1.1 =
 * Added readme.